golemfactory/golem-kernel-python/README.md

     curl -sSf https://join.golem.network/as-requestor | bash -
     ```

+*   **GLM tokens**

+    Golem is a Decentralized Network where Requestors (those who need computational resources) meet with Providers (those who rent such resources).
+Jupyter on Golem acts as a Requestor and consequently need a way to compensate Providers for their work.
+Golem utilize Blockchain technology to provide censorship resistant payments with GLM tokens (https://www.golem.network/glm).

+    **To sum it up You will need GLM tokens and some Network native tokens (ETH/Matic) for transaction fees to use Jupyter on Golem!**

+    However, We are aware that for some people Blockchain might be a little bit tricky at the start.
+That is why we have prepared two example scenarios of using Jupyter on Golem.
+One of them does not require from You any prior ownership of GLM tokens and is perfect for a first try!

+    *   **Testnet (Goerli) - For Blockchain newbies**: This example will be performed on Testnet and as a result will not require from You any prior Blockchain knowledge.
+Testnet still needs tokens to pay providers but those will be given via `%fund` command.
+Nevertheless, You need to take into account that Testnet is for testing purposes.
+In other words it might be unstable from time to time and offers smaller amount of providers with less powerful equipment.
+    *   **Mainnet (Polygon) - For Blockchain pros**: This one assumes that You are familliar with Blockchain and are fully capable of obtaining GLM + Matic tokens on your own.
+Mainnet is more stable and offers more powerful providers.

+    Both scenarios are linked in **Examples** section of this document.

 *   **Increased number of open file descriptors - macOS only!**

     This change is required for **macOS users only!** To apply it open terminal and perform following steps: